hamtoy/Test/devplan/Prompt.md

 **Steps:**

-1. Analyze `src/lats/search.py` for loops where child nodes are expanded or evaluated sequentially.
+1. Identify the loop in `src/lats/search.py` where child nodes are expanded.
-   - Look for: `for child in nodes: await evaluate(child)`
-2. Refactor to use `asyncio.gather`.
+2. Refactor to specific `asyncio.gather(*tasks)` pattern.
-   - Change to: `await asyncio.gather(*[evaluate(child) for child in nodes])`
-3. Ensure that rate limits or concurrency semaphores are respected (add a `asyncio.Semaphore` if necessary to prevent API rate limit errors).
+3. Add a safety semaphore (e.g., `asyncio.Semaphore(5)`) to prevent hitting API rate limits if expanding many nodes at once.

 **Verification:**

-- Run the LATS performance benchmark or a sample LATS workflow.
+- Run a designated benchmark script or a complex query.
-- Measure execution time before and after for the same depth/width settings.
+- Confirm execution time is reduced.
-- Ensure no "Rate Limit Exceeded" errors occur (mock API if needed).

 **Transition:**
 Proceed to Final Completion.